Celebrating Through Music

 First Players Band

-The First Players Band performs throughout Southern Minnesota and beyond including the Eagles Cancer Telethon broadcasted on KTTC-TV.
+The First Players Band has performed throughout Southern Minnesota and beyond including the Eagles Cancer Telethon broadcast on KTTC-TV.

 First Players is the instrumental program sponsored by First Presbyterian Church.
 The program features 4th and 5th Grade and Concert Bands.
 The program is open to any student in the Rochester area.
 For more information on First Players, contact Katie Kruger, Director of First Players, through the church office at 282-1618.

 For special services and concerts, a multi-piece orchestra accompanies our choirs and the congregation.